By Pastor Jamaal Weathersby

 We are connected by our health histories – sharing health information among relatives is important too.
 The hereditary type of ATTR-CM is passed down through relatives.
 If you have relatives with heart-related issues – tell your doctor.
 If a relative is diagnosed with hereditary ATTR-CM, a doctor may suggest genetic counseling and testing for relatives.
 Genetic testing can help relatives understand what potential steps to take.

 Getting connected with information about ATTR-CM and learning from experts is also key.
-That’s why New Hope Baptist Church is excited to partner with Pfizer, former NBA basketball player and coach Don Chaney, and Dr. Emmett Chapital on a Voices for the Heart event to increase awareness of ATTR-CM in our community.
-Don will share his personal diagnosis story and his experiences living with hereditary ATTR-CM.
+That’s why New Hope Baptist Church of New Orleans is excited to partner with Pfizer and Dr. Albert Hicks on a Voices for the Heart event on Wednesday, January 25, 2023, at 6:30 p.m.
+CT to increase awareness of ATTR-CM in our community.
 To register for this important event, click here or scan the QR code below.

 Working together, we can raise awareness of hereditary ATTR-CM and help make sure that our community, friends, and family have the information they need to take charge of their health.